YI-WebDev/currency-converter/README.md

-This is just random app with my random thought... :)
+This is just a random app with my random thought... :)